brillout/wildcard-api/docs/intro.template.md

 that aims to fulfill a maximum number of data requirements, enabling third parties to build applications on top of your data.

-With Wildcard (and in general any custom API) you create an API that fulfills the data requirements of your clients and your clients only.
+With Wildcard you create a custom API that fulfills the data requirements of your clients and your clients only.

-If your goal is to grow a large ecosystem of third-party applications, then you need a generic API and REST/GraphQL.
+If your goal is to enable an ecosystem of third-party applications, then you need a generic API and REST/GraphQL.

-If your goal is to retrieve and mutate data from your frontend, then Wildcard offers a much simpler alternative.
+If your goal is to retrieve and mutate data from your frontend, then Wildcard offers a simpler alternative.

 !INLINE ./snippets/faq-section-footer.md --hide-source-path